olli4/geotessera/docs/index.rst

 * **Location**: Global 0.1-degree grid system
 * **Format**: NumPy arrays with shape (height, width, 128)

-Files are fetched on-demand from ``https://dl-1.tessera.wiki/`` and cached locally for subsequent use.
+Files are fetched on-demand from the Tessera servers via HTTPS and cached locally for subsequent use.

 .. toctree::
    :maxdepth: 2